The Carr Fenton Foundation

 Internally, the organisation operated across multiple services, often feeling fragmented.
 The challenge was to create a single, cohesive identity that brought everything together while ensuring every stakeholder – from staff to students to the Deaf community as a whole – felt seen and respected.
 The website added another layer of complexity: effectively five websites in one, it needed to be accessible, easy to navigate and work for a wide range of users, including those with additional needs.

-How we helped them
+How I helped

 • Carefully balanced perspectives – ensuring Deaf voices were central, particularly in sensitive decisions around naming and identity.

-• Led the renaming process for both the parent organisation (The Carr Fenton Foundation) and the college (Yorkshire Rose College), including naming routes and stakeholder voting.
+• Led on the renaming process for both the parent organisation (The Carr Fenton Foundation) and the college (Yorkshire Rose College), including naming routes and stakeholder voting.

-The impact we made
+The impact made

 The new names for both the Foundation and the college were universally supported, with strong internal buy-in across the organisation and stakeholders feeling represented by a cohesive, single identity.